antoinetteboyle/Project-1/README.md

 ## Findings
 =======
 Several techniques had been adopted for data mining, scrapping, cleansing and visualising.
-Statistical calculations had also been used to projected the trend and normalities of data (refer to the Jupyter notebooks for more details). <br />
+Statistical calculations had also been used to project the trend and normalities of data (refer to the Jupyter notebooks for more details). <br />
 Applications in used are Jupyter notebook, Jupyter lab, Anaconda, Windows terminal, Gitbash.
 Microsoft package was also used for importing/exporting csv data file, powerpoint presentation and report writing.<br />
 Codes are stored on the open/shared platform: Github.<br />
 Program language: python with various libraries such as numpy, scipys, pandas, geopandas, matplotlib, seaborn, folium, json, seasonal_decompose, os, API's, etc...